-An approach to the computer-assisted language learning (CALL) branch of applied linguistics that adopts an explicitly constructivist learning theory and pedagogy is data-driven language learning (DDL).
-DDL accepts the theory of usage-informed and exemplarbased learning, but extends it into a pedagogy, which proposes that language patterns have more chance of being noticed and incorporated if the exemplars are assembled and sorted in various ways by text-processing computer software such as concordancers.
-Two recent meta-analyses conducted explicitly within a constructivist framework and validating the strength of a constructivist/DDL pedagogy are Boulton and Cobb (2017) and Lee et al. (2018).
+An approach to the computer-assisted language learning (CALL) branch of applied linguistics that adopts an explicitly constructivist pedagogy is data-driven language learning (DDL).
+DDL accepts the theory of usage-informed and exemplar-based learning, but extends it into a pedagogy, which proposes that exemplar-based learning has more chance of being noticed and incorporated if the exemplars are assembled and sorted by text-processing computer software.
+Two recent meta-analyses conducted explicitly within a constructivist framework and validating the strength of a constructivist/DDL pedagogy are Boulton and Cobb (2017) and Lee, Warschauer and Lee (2018).